Philosophy of mathematics

 - The cardinality of a power set is \(|P(A)| = 2^{|A|}\)

-- The cardinality of the natural numbers: \(\aleph_0 \equiv |\mathbb{N}|\)
+- The cardinality of the reals: \(C \equiv |\mathbb{R}|\)

-- The cardinality of the reals: \(C \equiv |\mathbb{R}| = |P(\mathbb{N})| = 2^{|\mathbb{N}|} = 2^{\aleph_0} > \aleph_0\)
+- The cardinality of the reals is the power set of the natural numbers: \(C \equiv |\mathbb{R}| = |P(\mathbb{N})| = 2^{|\mathbb{N}|} = 2^{\aleph_0} > \aleph_0\)

-- Continuum hypothesis (CH)
+- Continuum Hypothesis (CH)

 - CH: There is no set \(S\) such that \(\aleph_0 < |S| < 2^{\aleph_0}\)

-- Axiom of choice
+- Relationship with the axiom of choice

 - Paul Cohen showed the CH is undecidable in ZFC (1963).